goodreasonai/abbey/README.md

 ### Running Abbey at Different URLs / Ports

 By default, Abbey runs on localhost at ports 3000 for the frontend and 5000 for the backend.
-If you want to alter these (since you're pretty tech savvy), you'll need to modify the port mappings in the docker file, and then add this to your `settings.yml`:
+If you want to alter these (since you're pretty tech savvy), you'll need to modify your docker compose file, and then add this to your `settings.yml`:

 ```
 services: